-The Company retained shares in Rio Verde, to be distributed in most part, to Talon option holders as of July 27, 2011, upon the future exercise by them of their options, on the basis of one ordinary share of Rio Verde for every four Talon options exercised, in accordance with the Plan of Arrangement as voted on and approved by shareholders.
-A provision of \$478,000 (2012 - \$516,000) has been recognized for this purpose in the consolidated balance sheets.
-This provision has been based on a price per Rio Verde share of \$0.40, being the price at which Rio Verde was acquired.
-Previously, the provision was based on the closing share price of Rio Verde on the TSX when it was still a public company.
-The gross value of the liability has been adjusted downwards to take into account the probability that certain options will not be exercised because they are out-of-the-money.
-The recognized liability represents approximately 76% (2012 - 74%) of the potential maximum liability.
+The Company retained shares in Rio Verde, to be distributed in most part, to Talon option holders as of July 27, 2011, upon the future exercise by them of their options, on the basis of one ordinary share of Rio Verde for every four Talon options exercised, in accordance with the Plan of Arrangement as voted on and approved by shareholders of the Company.
+In 2013, Rio Verde was acquired for cash by B&A Mineracao S.A. ("B&A").
+Prior to the acquisition by B&A, Rio Verde was a public company trading on the TSX.
+During that time, the Company intended to deliver Rio Verde shares to Talon option holders in satisfaction of this liability when the appropriate number of Talon options were exercised.
+Given that the Company no longer holds shares in Rio Verde as it was acquired by B&A, the Company intends to deliver cash to satisfy the liability.
+A provision of \$400,000 (2012 - \$516,000) has been recognized for this purpose in the consolidated balance sheets.
+This provision has been based on a price per Rio Verde share of \$0.40, being the price per share at which Rio Verde was acquired by B&A. Previously, the provision was based on the closing share price of Rio Verde on the TSX when it was still a public company.
+The gross value of the liability has been adjusted downwards to take into account the probability that certain options will not be exercised because they are out-of-the-money and/or expire in the short-term.
+The recognized liability represents approximately 67% (2012 - 74%) of the potential maximum liability.